-4. Amendments to Form ADV
+5. Amendments to Form ADV

-The proposed rules amend Form ADV to generally require advisers to provide the SEC with additional information about three specific areas of their operations.
-First, the proposed amendments expand the identifying information that an adviser is required to provide to the SEC with respect to each private fund it advises (the scope of the required information is described in further detail below).
+The final rules amend Form ADV to generally require advisers to provide the SEC with additional information about three specific areas of their operations.
+First, the amendments expand the identifying information that an adviser is required to provide to the SEC with respect to each private fund it advises (the scope of the required information is described in further detail below).
 Second, the amendments expand and/or refine the information collected by the SEC with respect to an adviser's advisory business (including data about its clients, employees, and advisory activities), as well as business practices that may present significant conflicts of interest (including the use of affiliated brokers, soft dollar arrangements, and compensation for client referrals).
-Third, the proposed amendments require an adviser to provide additional information about its non-advisory activities and financial industry affiliations.
-The proposed amendments to Form ADV impact reporting for both registered investment advisers and exempt reporting advisers.
+Third, the amendments require an adviser to provide additional information about its non-advisory activities and financial industry affiliations.

-The proposed amendments to Form ADV would (i) significantly increase the scope of information required to be provided on Section 7.B of Schedule D to Part 1A concerning the private funds advised by an adviser, (ii) modify the scope of the current disclosure requirement by requiring completion of Section 7.B only for a private fund that the adviser (and not a related person) advises, and (iii) clarify the application of the disclosure requirements to master-feeder funds and non-U.S. funds.
-In particular, an adviser would be required to provide, with respect to each such private fund that it advises, information regarding:
+The amendments to Form ADV significantly increase the scope of information required to be provided on Section 7.B of Schedule D to Part 1A concerning the private funds advised by an adviser.
+They also modify the scope of the disclosure requirement by requiring completion of Section 7.B only for a private fund that the adviser (and not a related person) advises, and clarify the application of the disclosure requirements to sub-advised funds, master-feeder funds and non-U.S. funds.
+In response to numerous comments, the SEC eliminated the public reporting of certain sensitive information regarding private funds that had been included in the initial proposal.
+In particular, an adviser is required to provide, with respect to each such private fund that it advises, information regarding:

-- The name of the fund (although an adviser is permitted to use a code name, rather than the actual name); - The organization of the fund (including the name of the general partner); - The fund's regulatory status (i.e., exemptions from the Investment Company Act and Securities Act); - Information about any other advisers or sub-advisers to the fund; - Gross and net assets; - Type of investment strategy employed (choosing from one of seven broad categories established by the SEC); - A breakdown of assets and liabilities held by the fund by class and categorization in the fair value hierarchy established under GAAP; - The number and types of investors, as well as minimum amounts required to be invested; - Certain characteristics of the fund that may present the adviser with conflicts of interest; and - Information concerning five types of service providers that the SEC has identified as providing important "gatekeeper" roles for private funds (i.e., auditors, prime brokers, custodians, administrators, and marketers).
-Advisers would be required to name these service providers, and provide certain information concerning, among other things, the services they provide, whether they are affiliated with the adviser, and their regulatory status.
+• The name of the fund (although an adviser is permitted to use a code name, rather than the actual name);

+- The organization of the fund (including the name of the general partner); - The fund's regulatory status (i.e., exemptions from registration under the Investment Company Act and Securities Act); - Information about any other advisers or sub-advisers to the fund; - Gross assets; - Type of investment strategy employed (choosing from one of seven broad categories established by the SEC, e.g., "hedge fund");1 - The number of beneficial owners, as well as minimum amounts required to be invested; - Certain characteristics of the fund that may present the adviser with conflicts of interest; and - Information concerning five types of service providers that the SEC has identified as providing important "gatekeeper" roles for private funds: auditors, prime brokers, custodians, administrators, and marketers.
+Advisers are required to name these service providers, and provide certain information concerning, among other things, the services they provide, and whether they are affiliated with the adviser.